Gerrproger/simpleShow/README.md

 ### maxIndex
-_Default:_ `10`
+_Default:_ `100`

-Z-index which would be set for active slide during some effects.
+Z-index property which would be set for active slide during some effects.
 ```javascript
 $('#myslider').simpleShow({
 	maxIndex: 70